Pasta alla Gricia is as rich as Rome, the city where it originated. It’s very easy and fast with simple ingredients and an incredibly delicious taste.

-- 380 gr number 12 spaghetti
+- 4 cups of number 12 spaghetti (400g)

-- salt and pepper
+- Salt and pepper

 - Cook the fat in the pan over medium-high heat and add a scoop of pasta cooking water;

-- Add some ground pepper and remove from the heat;
+- Simmer for a few seconds and add some ground pepper; then remove it from the heat;

-- Toss pasta with its sauce;
+- Toss the pasta with the sauce;

 - Add a scoop of pasta cooking water and sauté it over high heat; add half of the grated Pecorino, a little at a time;